Glu leaders depart Electronic Arts as EA Mobile sets mobile strategy

 How to win

-While EA was like many console/PC game companies that struggled to find its footing in mobile, its roots in mobile go back a long way to its purchase of Jamdat Mobile in 2005 for $680 million.
+While EA was like many console/PC game companies that struggled to find its footing in mobile, its roots go back a long way to its purchase of Jamdat Mobile in 2005 for $680 million.
 But the resulting EA Mobile division struggled to find a footing in the iPhone era, when many competitors started growing up into multibillion companies.
 It had occasional hits like The Simpsons: Tapped Out.
 But rivals learned the value of live operations that turned mobile games into “forever franchises,” as Zynga calls them.
 They generate money forever.

 “These are more like live services than then than standalone games,” he said.
 “If you look at the top games in the market, the majority of them are three to five years old.
 We are now much quicker to react to player feedback and adapt and have much more robust life services.
 That’s what our players want.
 We have to earn a player coming back to our game every day.”